digital-porous-media/dpm_docs/docs/upload_data.md

 *   **Reference Digital Dataset**: The DOI or URI of an existing public dataset used to generate this digital dataset.
     *   **Best practice:** Use this field if your digital dataset is derived from another one (e.g., this is a segmented version of a raw dataset you are also uploading).
 This maintains a clear data provenance chain.
 *   **Other Information**: Any other relevant information about the digital dataset.
     *   **Best practice:** This is a key field for usability.
 If the data is segmented, define the labels here.
-You can also describe fluid phases, experimental conditions during imaging (e.g., "scanned under 10 MPa confining pressure"), or any other details a user would need to understand and reuse the data correctly.
+You can also describe fluid phases, experimental conditions during imaging (e.g., "scanned under 10 MPa confining pressure"), and the reason this dataset was obtained (e.g., "fracturing experiment", "flow properties") or any other details a user would need to understand and reuse the data correctly.

 ### 4. Analysis Dataset